-As we see it there are three big themes that will come into focus in 2017.
+As we see it there are three big themes that will come into focus.

 – Changing technology, which will impact how we use and search the internet for information.

-– User-focused content, which was also a big theme in 2016 but will take on new layers and nuances in 2017.
+– User-focused content, which was also a big theme in 2018 but will take on new layers and nuances in the future.

 – Increased competition, which will urge many salons to find new ways of taking a bite out of the competition by bolstering their internet presence.

-From the importance of online reviews to incorporating video content and launching innovative social media campaigns, this increased competition accounts for many of the stronger trends we’ve included for 2017.
+From the importance of online reviews to incorporating video content and launching innovative social media campaigns, this increased competition accounts for many of the stronger trends we’ve included.
 It appears that it’s no longer enough to have a website, to be active on social media, or even to write loads of content.

 Lots of salons are doing these things now, increasing the standard and forcing each other to take their marketing more seriously – at least, if they plan on it helping them build their brands, grow their salons, and get real results.